 Choose Items - Opens the Choose Toolbox Items dialog box so that you can specify the items that appear in the Toolbox.
 You can show or hide an item by selecting or clearing its check box.

 Sort items alphabetically - Sorts the items by name.

 Reset Toolbar - Restores the default Toolbox settings and items.

 Add Tab - Adds a new Toolbox tab.

 Move Up - Moves the selected item up.

 Move Down - Moves the selected item down.

-Creating and distributing custom Toolbox controls
+Create and distribute custom Toolbox controls

 You can create custom Toolbox controls, starting either with a project template that's based on Windows Presentation Foundation or on Windows Forms.
 You can then distribute your custom control to your teammates, or publish it on the web by using the Toolbox Controls Installer.

 The following topics provide more information about some of the available Toolbox tabs: